bedstuystrong/automation_prime/README.md

 ### Staging Airtable

-1. Duplicate production base, including records
+1. Duplicate production base, including records and excluding comments
 2. Rename base to "STAGING"
 3. Add automation bot user to staging base (with editor permissions)
 4. Get base ID: go to airtable.com/api, select the staging base, and copy the base ID into your `config.json`